The Infant Cognition Center will not be accepting new graduate students for the Fall 2020 application cycle to start in Fall 2021.

-We may have 1 or 2 positions available for intellectually committed graduate students interested in conducting research in the lab’s areas of interest (see Dr. Wynn’s research page).
-The lab is equipped with state of the art computer equipment.
-Each graduate student has a desk in an office within the lab.
-Students in the lab also have the opportunity to work closely with other developmental and cognitive labs in the psychology department, including:
+Positions for intellectually committed graduate students interested in conducting research vary by year.
+All developmental psychology labs are equipped with state of the art computer equipment.
+Each graduate student has a desk in an office within/ near their lab.
+Students also have the opportunity to work closely with other developmental and cognitive labs in the psychology department, including:

 The Social Cognitive Development Lab

 directed by Dr. Paul Bloom

 The Cognition and Development Lab

 To work in the lab as a graduate student, you must be admitted to the Psychology Department.
 Students accepted into the PhD program in psychology are guaranteed 5 years’ full support with a very competitive stipend.
 See the Psychology Department Graduate Program website for more information about graduate study.

 If you are interested in applying to the graduate program and working in the Infant Cognition Center, email Dr. Karen Wynn at firstname.lastname@example.org.

 For more information, visit Dr. Karen Wynn’s research page.